YourRoots Logo

 Children(s): Polly Best, Celia Best, America Best

-Early life: Mary Morton arrived in Blount County, Tennessee, United States of America in 1814, born to William Prescott Morton and Margaret "Peggy" FARR.
-Over time, Mary Morton formed a family with Martin Best, which included Polly Jane Best, Celia Caroline "Scealy" Best and America Lucretia Alice Isobel Best.
-Mary Morton concluded life in Greene County, Missouri, United States of America in 1853.
+In 1814, Mary Morton entered the world in Blount County, Tennessee, United States of America, born to William Prescott Morton and Margaret "Peggy" FARR.
+Mary Morton married Martin Best, and had children including Polly Jane Best, Celia Caroline "Scealy" Best, America Lucretia Alice Isobel Best.
+Mary Morton passed away in 1853 in Greene County, Missouri, United States of America.

 Find more search results for Mary Morton